vennekilde/go-mades-bench/README.md

 2022/11/22 11:42:26 ==============================================================================
 ```

-## Example with 100000000 messages
+## Example with 100 million messages

-Example of final report after sending 100000000 messages with a size of 3kb and a maximum of 5000 messages allowed to be unacknowledged to prevent flooding the internal broker, as the benchmark can push messages way faster, than the endpoint can process them.
+Example of final report after sending 100 million messages with a size of 3kb and a maximum of 5000 messages allowed to be unacknowledged to prevent flooding the internal broker, as the benchmark can push messages way faster, than the endpoint can process them.

-Note: this test was done using a custom implementation of MADES/ECP, as sending 100000000 messages using ECP, would take months and careful tuning to even succeed in running to completion.
+Note: this test was done using a custom implementation of MADES/ECP, as sending 100 million messages using ECP, would take months and careful tuning to even succeed in running to completion.

 ``` log
 > go-mades-bench -n=100000000 -size=3000 -max-in-transit=5000 -receiver=ecp-endpoint